smilephoenix103/Finance-Tracker/README.md

 # Complete-Finance-Tracker-2020

-Rails 6 Finance Tracker from the Complete Ruby on Rails Developer course at [Udemy](https://www.udemy.com/course/the-complete-ruby-on-rails-developer-course/)
+Rails 6 Finance Tracker from the Complete Ruby on Rails Developer course by Mashrur Hossain at [Udemy](https://www.udemy.com/course/the-complete-ruby-on-rails-developer-course/)

 ## Deployed version